ngntcux/MSU-ScaLAPACK/README.md

-# ScaLAPACK
+# MSU ScaLAPACK
-Workshop on ScaLAPACK
+This repository contains technological practice on ScaLAPACK at Moscow State University.